Only some people know that the correct interpretation and reading of analytical data can guide with less risk.

 - How likely is my merchandising category to sell versus the segment that buys most of my long-time customers?

 - What is the best combination of upsells for a specific segment?
 How do I sell high-margin products to an audience more interested in buying?

-I see that most of the time, the remarketing campaigns are built following the suggestions on the advertising platforms or according to pretty general patterns: up to 7 days from adding to the cart, up to 30 or 60 days from visiting the site.
+Most of the time, the remarketing campaigns are built following the suggestions shown in advertising platforms or according to general patterns like “up to 7 days from adding to the cart”, “up to 30 or 60 days from visiting the site”, etc.

-If we look better in our Google Analytics, we have a section dedicated to the analysis of purchases where there are two sections which seem not to have a great value: Time Lag and Path Length, which could be implemented in the Google Ads Campaigns.
+If we look better Google Analytics, we have a section dedicated to the analysis of purchases where there are two sections which seem not to have a great value: Time Lag and Path Length, which could be implemented in the Google Ads Campaigns.

-Time lag in Google Analytics tells you the number of days it takes for your visitors to complete the final conversion after their first interaction.
+Time lag in Google Analytics tells you how many days your visitors take to complete the final conversion after their first interaction.

 The path length report in Google Analytics shows how many times a user interacted on your site to complete a final conversion.
 Generally speaking, the path length report follows the trend of the time lag report.

 The Time Lag report is thus nested into the Multi-Channel Funnel because it considers every channel in the conversion path for marketing attribution.

 According to the above screenshot, it takes 12+ days for a little over 13.41% of customers to complete the final conversion.
 Since people have your brand on top of their minds even after two weeks from their first interaction, you can target those people by setting up a remarketing campaign and enticing them to complete the conversion sooner.